Utshaw/Database/README.md

 | b | 3 |
 | c | 4 |

+Checking functional dependency:
+- Check if all records are unique or not. it they are unique then, no need to check.
+They are functionaly independent
 ## Normalization
 Sample table: <br />
 | Roll no       | Name     | Age     | Roll ID     | Dept     | HOD Name     | HOD Phone     |